It was the worst of FPS, it was the best of FPS.

 The above image is from a section of the larger grid of data points available on the FPS Distribution panel.
 Rather than measuring only by the FPS ranges that players are seeing, these colored boxes are further sorted by the GPU and CPU hardware that is being used by the system that is connecting to the game.
 It is then color coded in this display based on the average FPS of player systems with certain GPU/CPU combinations.
 This data is gathered and reported via the game client in all recent builds of the game to help our teams examine game performance and get a better idea of where some problems may arise.

-This is the more data intensive section of the page, so here is a run down of what is being presented:
+This is the more data intensive section of the page, so here is a quick summary of what is being presented:

 - The GPU and CPU used in any computer that connects to the game is logged and given a score based on a number of factors.
 Check the My Stats panel to see how the current user's system has been rated.